FatemehMohammadi/Algebraic_PolyLoop_Invariants/README.md

 ```

 The output consists of three elements:
-1. a vector space basis of the vector space of all polynomial invariants of degree$\leq$D, where D is the chosen maximum degree; each element of the basis is written on a new line;
+1. a vector space basis of the vector space of all polynomial invariants of degree $\leq$ D, where D is the chosen maximum degree; each element of the basis is written on a new line;
 2. the dimension of the above vector space, that is the cardinal of the above basis;
 3. the total time spent by the software to compute such data.